yudhisteer/Vision-Transformer-Based-Multi-Class-Classification-for-Simulated-6DoF-Robot/README.md

 In order to generate large-scale synthetic datasets, we will use the [Perception Package](https://docs.unity3d.com/Packages/com.unity.perception@1.0/manual/index.html).
 More specifically, we will use the **Randomization tool** that allows us to integrate domain randomization principles into our simulation.

 ### 1.2 Camera Randomizer
+We start by creating a script that will randomly position our camera in the scene.
+We will randomly select a value for the distance and the elevation.
+We then calculate the camera's new position in a spherical coordinate system using the elevation and distance values.
+We update the camera's rotation and position based on the sampled values.

 ```c#
     // Sample a random elevation and distance.